django-cms/django-classy-tags/docs/reference.rst

     breakpoints).
     You can give they keyword argument *blocks* to define a list of blocks to parse until.
-    You can specify a custom argument parser by subclassing this class and changing :meth:`classytags.core.Options.get_parser_class`.
+    You can specify a custom argument parser by providing the keyword argument *parser_class*.

     .. method:: get_parser_class()

-        Should return :class:`classytags.parser.Parser` or a subclass of it.
-Use this method to define a custom parser class.
+        Returns :class:`classytags.parser.Parser` or a subclass of it.

     .. method:: bootstrap()